JetBrains/amper/docs/src/user-guide/plugins/topics/references.md

 ## Reference-only properties

 The properties below are available for referencing in `plugin.yaml` and are read‑only.
-Their values are provided by Amper itself, and they are designed to provide the plugin author with the necessary information to configure the plugin logic.
+Their values are provided by Kargo itself, and they are designed to provide the plugin author with the necessary information to configure the plugin logic.

 ### Global